How to Make an Emergency Dental First Aid Kit

 - Wax is good for covering the sharp edges of orthodontic bands and wires.

-- Tea bags are good for controlling the bleeding after undergoing oral surgery and it can be soothing if you bite your check, lip, or tongue says dentist near TX 76226.
+- Tea bags are good for controlling the bleeding after undergoing oral surgery and it can be soothing if you bite your check, lip, or tongue says emergency dentist near Bartonville, TX.

 - Orabase paste for healing canker sores or sore mouth.